ckeditor/ckeditor4-docs/docs/guide/dev/features/size/README.md

 ## Editor Height

-The CKEDITOR.config.height option sets the **height of the editing area** with CKEditor content &mdash; it does not include the toolbar or the bottom bar.
+The {@linkapi CKEDITOR.config.height CKEDITOR.config.height} option sets the **height of the editing area** with CKEditor content &mdash; it does not include the toolbar or the bottom bar.
 This configuration option accepts an integer (to denote a value in pixels) or any CSS-defined length unit except percent (`%`) values which are not supported.

 For example: